-- Position U.S. forces to defend the homeland, including the U.S. Pacific territories - Maintain regional stability, peace and security - Maintain flexibility to respond to regional threats - Provide powerful U.S. presence in the Pacific region - Increase aircraft carrier presence in the Western Pacific - Defend U.S., Japan, and other allies' interests - Provide capabilities that enhance global mobility to meet contingencies around the world - Have a strong local command and control structure
+- Position U.S. forces to defend the homeland, including the U.S. Pacific territories - Location within a timely response range - Maintain regional stability, peace, and security - Maintain flexibility to respond to regional threats - Provide powerful U.S. presence in the Pacific region - Increase aircraft carrier presence in the Western Pacific - Defend U.S., Japan, and other allies' interests - Provide capabilities that enhance global mobility to meet contingencies around the world - Have a strong local command and control structure

-Volume 1 provides detailed information regarding the international context for the Purpose and Need for the proposed action.
-Volume 2 describes the Purpose and Need for basing and training of Marines on Guam.
+Volume 1 provides detailed information regarding the international context for the purpose and need for the proposed action.
+Volume 2 describes the purpose and need for basing and training of Marines on Guam.
 The need for Marine training and operations is closely dependent on the relocation.
 Marines can only be "readily and rapidly deployable" if they are able to meet training and readiness requirements.
 Units require reliable access and maximum opportunity to realistically train with their weapons and equipment while minimizing "down time" lost when travelling to training locations.
 The purpose of increasing training and operational capabilities on Guam would be to provide the most efficient means to support present training requirements for the Marine forces relocating from Okinawa to Guam pursuant to the Roadmap Agreement with Japan.